 Prior research literature contains some evidence that award systems primarily support and motivate individual awarded teachers, rather than the university community as a whole.
 Therefore, subsequent award systems have striven to also take into consideration the communal point of view in the award process.
 When assessing quality and quality assurance at universities, research-based teaching development and award systems are considered as two of its core constituents.

-The Academy and its impact will also be assessed in a new research project.
+The Academy and its impact were also be assessed in a research project.
 The project is coordinated by the Centre for University Teaching and Learning (HYPE).
 This project aims to produce information on the new award system for teachers and its effects on the academic community.
 The results will also be used for developing the award system.